joshkunz/binfiles/readme.md

 * mqueue - Adds a file to mpd, even if that file isn't in MPD's library.
 I had to [patch][fileaccess-patch] mpd to get this to work.
 I think it had a faulty check.
+* mshuffle_dir - Shuffle add music files in this directory and all sub-directories using [ashuffle][].
 * music.py - It's an interface to all of the music players I was using at the
 time: Spotify (the linux version) and cmus.
 It provides a standard interface to do things like playing, pausing and getting information about playing tracks.